feliperussi/team-uniandes-tsar-2025-shared-task/README.md

 ## Repository Structure

-### `/agents`
+### `/n8n_agents`

-Contains JSON configuration files for the various agents developed for the CEFR simplification task.
-These agents implement different approaches and strategies for text simplification.
+Contains JSON files for the various agents developed in n8n for the CEFR simplification task.

 ### `/prompts`